Carlisle United F.C.: 1904–1928: Carlisle United

 It was in this 1904–05 season that Carlisle United entered the FA Cup for the first time.
-They were drawn to play against Workington who were, at that time, the top side in Cumbria.
+They were drawn to play against Workington who were, at that time, the top side in Cumberland.
 In fact, so good were they that they comfortably held their own in the Lancashire Combination League.
 The cup game ended in a 2–2 draw with the West Cumbrians running out as 3–1 winners in the replay.
 In the Cumberland Cup United started by knocking out Frizington White Star, followed by Workington and then Keswick in the semi-final.
 The final, played on the Warwick Road ground, brought United and Red Rose together again, and it was the newer of the two sides who would come out on top.
 The 2–0 win not only handed them the Cumberland Cup, but also confirmed them as the first side to ever achieve the League and Cup double.

 The remainder of the season for United was a series of friendly matches against the likes of Accrington, Darlington and Newcastle United.
 On Good Friday 1905 club officials pulled off a real coup when they managed to persuade Glasgow Rangers to come to the city for a game.
 The match was played at Warwick Road in front of a healthy crowd of 3,000, but the Gers won 2–1.
 Having won both the Cumberland Senior League and the Cumberland Cup in their inaugural season and been very impressed with what they had seen and heard of the Lancashire Combination League, United went in search of approval for admittance on 3 May 1905.
 After a two-week wait the request was rubber stamped and, along with Burnley, Bolton and Lancaster, United stepped up to a higher level of football, successfully applying to be admitted to the Second Division of the Lancashire Combination but were only admitted after agreeing to pay all visiting teams’ travel expenses for two years, due to Carlisle not being located in Lancashire.
 It was though a bold step for the Carlisle club who had to agree to pay the train fares for the visiting team for two seasons as well as providing them with a tea.
 The success of 1904–05 had resulted in the club's bank balance increasing from £24 to £90 despite the outlay of £52 on player's wages, an early sign of professionalism in the ranks.
 Yet this balance and more was needed to develop a new and better ground at Devonshire Park, situated off Lismore Place and Catholic Lane.
 A new stand seating 800 was erected and banking erected all around the playing area.
 The aim, as it was reported to the club's AGM, was to improve the game in the Border City.
 The Lancashire Combination had begun life back in 1891 with the Second Division being established in 1903.
 Though almost entirely composed of clubs in Lancashire, Workington had been admitted in 1904 so United were guaranteed at least one local derby fixture.